Vuku

-Vuku is a village in the municipality of Verdal in Trøndelag county, Norway.
+Vuku is a village in Verdal Municipality in Trøndelag county, Norway.
 It is located at the confluence of the rivers Helgåa and Inna where they become the Verdalselva river.
-The village is about 40 km west of the village of Vera and about 15 km east of the town of Verdalsøra.
-Vuku is also a parish covering the central part of Verdal municipality, with Vuku Church located in this village.
+The village is located about 40 km west of the village of Vera and about 15 km east of the town of Verdalsøra.
+Vuku is also a Church of Norway parish covering the central part of Verdal Municipality, with Vuku Church located in this village.

-The 0.24 km2 village has a population (2018) of 226 and a population density of 1042 PD/km2.
+The 0.24 km2 village has a population (2024) of 250 and a population density of 1042 PD/km2.

+History

 In the late 1800s, a group of parish members immigrated to the United States, where they established a sister church in what is now Foxhome, Minnesota.
 In 2015, the members of the Minnesotan Vukku Lutheran Church celebrated 125 years of history.